julianpoemp/nestjs-redox/README.md

 - NestJS 10 support
 - ExpressJS and Fastify support
 - Multi-user auth basic support
-- Option "standalone" for self hosted redoc bundles
+- Option "standalone" for self hosted redoc bundles without requesting a CDN.
 - Option to disable Google fonts

+Using the "standalone" Option in combination with "disableGoogleFont" respects the user's privacy and allows to serve the API reference offline.

 ## Installation